Task Type: Sort and Rank

 You can configure cards one at a time by using the + Add Card button or you can add cards in bulk with the Paste Cards option.
 A photo or graphic (JPG or PNG only) can be added to each card.
 Although the images are scaled down to fit, a magnifier allows participants to examine for full size card versions during Task completion.

 You can use the arrows / handles on the left of a configured card to drag and reorder them as desired.
-You also have the options to Randomize presentation of cards and Enforce limit on total number of cards used.
-If your use case asks for participants to sort all 10 cards for example, then you'll want to use this latter option to enforce 10 to 10 cards.
-Whereas if your use case is more open-ended, you might only enforce a smaller minimum requirement or forego this option altogether.
+You also have the options to Randomize presentation of cards, Require all cards to be sorted and Enforce limit on total number of cards used.

 We recommend a maximum of 15-20 cards per Task for optimal usability, although the software will permit up to 50 cards.